Frequently Asked Question

 We do not recommend using Name Mangler to rename files that reside within a cloud folder.

-Instead of renaming directly within the cloud folder, first copy the files to a purely local folder, rename them there, then copy them back.
+Instead of renaming directly within the cloud folder, first move (make sure you have a backup!) the files to a purely local folder, rename them there, then move them back.
 Alternatively, if your cloud service lets you disable sync temporarily, disable sync.
 Then rename the files within the folder, then re-enable sync.
 While this alternative method should work, we haven't tested it extensively with all of the cloud services, so proceed at your own risk.

 (As always, we strongly recommend keeping a backup of the files you're going to rename, regardless of where they reside, just in case your renaming task doesn't do quite what you were expecting it to do.)